Creating psychologically safe workplaces is critical for high-performing teams says facilitator and coach, Kylie Lewis

 When asked to describe the characteristics of their leader(s) from the same example, their responses included:

-Turning again to our masterclass attendees, Kylie then asked them what it felt like to be part of a great team, and how they showed up in that environment:
+Turning again to our masterclass attendees, Kylie then asked them what it felt like to be part of a great team.
+Answers included:

 - Empowered and inspired